 Acting Deputy Commissioner Mark Rowley after the Westminster terrorist attack, 22 March 2017

-Soldiers can only be requested - and not compelled - to assist by government authorities, and only as a last resort when normal emergency planning has been overwhelmed.
+Soldiers can only be asked - and not compelled - to assist by government authorities, and only as a last resort when normal emergency planning has been overwhelmed.

-We see the army’s assistance in rioting and flooding as serving society in a positive way.
+We see the Army’s assistance as serving society in a positive way.
 But this has not always been the case.
 There is a long history of soldiers being used to put down civil unrest or subdue public disorder on home soil.
-This has been very unpopular, especially when soldiers have turned their weapons on civilians.
+This has sometimes been very unpopular, especially when soldiers have turned their weapons on civilians.

 The late 18th and 19th centuries witnessed major social and political unrest.
 The Industrial Revolution caused economic distress as older trades declined and traditional social ties were eroded.
 Thousands of people flocked to new towns, and demanded political and economic reform.
 In the countryside, mechanisation and enclosure led to unemployment and unrest.